AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 To enable learning, development and testing of the AusCAT system a simulation environment can be deployed which loads some public data obtained from The Cancer Imaging Archive.
 Within this environment the entire system can be run end-to-end to help prepare for deployment of a production ready system at participating centres/sites.

 > CAUTION: The simulation environment deals only with public data.
 Therefore some default passwords are used to enable quick and easy deployment of the simulation setup.
-These are not suitable for use in a production system and care should be taken to set secure passwords on a production environment.
+These are not suitable for use in a production system and care should be taken to set secure passwords when deployed in a production environment.

 ## What you'll need